Hedgehawk11/buzzers/README.md

 ### The audience display and player controller sucks!
 Thanks captain obvious, i was mainly on the configurablily of everything (seriously, go look at the options)

+### Can we have all in one instead of requiring a slideshow?
+no. at least not now, I do see the idea of one in the distant future, but thats when I decide, it would probably look like a question creator menu in a separate area (another main menu button) which lets you make a set there, then you import when creating a lobby.

+### Should i even bother with the audience display?
+honestly, probably not, in the end it doesn't show much that the players dont see

 ### Whats coming?
-Better disordat support, bingo, roadkill, (Can you tell I like the Ride), and more round types.
+Better disordat support, roadkill, (Can you tell I like the Ride), and more round types.

 ### How make work?
 Just run the thing as you would a node app, ive only tested it on Linux Mint and Kubuntu, so idk if it will work on windows, or just use the vercel instance [Here](https://instant-buzzers-playroom.vercel.app/)